 The overwhelming majority of children at Flixton Primary School conduct themselves very well and are well mannered and well behaved.
-Ofsted (June 2021) commented that "pupils behave well.
-They are polite and well mannered.
-Adults sort out upsets quickly.
-Pupils know how to spot bullying.
-Pupils said it is very unusual in school.
-If it ever does occur, adults act to stop it straight away.
-Parents agree that bullying is dealt with effectively."
+Ofsted (June 2024) commented that "Pupils are kind to each other...pupils behave well and are considerate of others...
+The atmosphere in the school is calm and purposeful.
+Pupils are polite."